Air Forces of the National People's Army

 At the end of November 1953, a reorganisation of air units saw air units transferred from the Ministry of the Interior directly to the Deputy Minister and Chief of the People's Police.
 The air regiments were reorganized into the Aero Club 1 (Cottbus), 2 (Drewitz) and 3 (Bautzen), which in turn were divided into two sections.
-Starting in 1954, additional Z-126 and M-1D from Czechoslovakian production were made available.
+Starting in 1954, additional Z-126 and M-1D from Czechoslovak production were made available.

 On 1 March 1956 the air force was officially established as part of the National People's Army, following the GDR's entry into the Warsaw Pact alliance.
-Initially the air force (LSK), with its headquarters at Cottbus, was separate from the Luftverteidigung (Air Defence, headquartered at Strausberg.
+Initially the air force (LSK), with its headquarters at Cottbus, was separate from the Luftverteidigung (Air Defence), headquartered at Strausberg.
 It was intended to establish three fighter divisions, an attack aircraft division and an anti-aircraft division.
 However, eventually only the 1st and 3rd Aviation Divisions and the 1st Flak-Division were created.
 On 1 June 1957 there was a merger of the two administrations in Strausberg, and the new headquarters was renamed the Kommando LSK/LV.